 Since July of 2015, Hobson has been an assistant coach with the U.S. Men's National Sitting Volleyball Team.
 He primarily worked with players on blocking and serve receiving.
 The team traveled to Hangzhou, China to compete in the Intercontinental Cup, and will soon travel to Rio de Janeiro, Brazil for the 2016 Summer Paralympics.

-Hobson graduated from Penn State with Bachelor of Science degree in kinesiology.
+Hobson graduated from Penn State with a Bachelor of Science degree in kinesiology.